UAE architects make cement out of salt

 "These brines are a pain to dispose," he adds.
 "They're taking a local waste and doing cool things with it.
 I think it's a really nice synergy there."

-Al Awar says he and Kenichi are motivated by a desire to construct more sustainable and ecologically friendly architecture.
+Al Awar says he and Teramoto are motivated by a desire to construct more sustainable and ecologically friendly architecture.
 "Given CO2 emissions in the world and global warming, and all these alarms that have been ringing for many years, it's our duty -- it's our responsibility -- to take action," he says.

 Cement production is often energy-intensive and has a large carbon footprint.
 According to the International Energy Agency, the cement sector is the third-largest industrial energy consumer in the world and responsible for 7% of global carbon dioxide emissions.
 Celik says establishing their magnesium cement's carbon footprint is part of an ongoing lifecycle study, which will compare it to ordinary Portland cement and other materials.

-In May 2021, Al Awar and Kenichi will curate the UAE National Pavilion at the Venice Biennale of Architecture, where the alternative cement will go on display in their "Wetland" exhibition.
+In May 2021, Al Awar and Teramoto will curate the UAE National Pavilion at the Venice Biennale of Architecture, where the alternative cement will go on display in their "Wetland" exhibition.
 The pavilion will be made from magnesium-based cement, although Celik says the cement will not be brine-based because they are not yet ready to scale-up production.

 "The research is still early," says Al Awar.
 "It should go through the natural process of experiments and trial and error to get somewhere.
 But we are very optimistic."